Allen-Synthesis/EuroPi/contrib/coin_toss.md

 author: awonak

-version: 1.0
+date: 2022-02-03

 Two pairs of clocked probability gates.

 Knob 1 adjusts the master clock speed of gate change probability.
 Knob 2 moves the probability thresholed between A and B with a 50% chance at noon.
-Digital Out 1 and 2 run at 1x speed and Digital 3 and 4 run at 4x speed for interesting rhythmic patterns.
-Push button 1 to toggle turbo mode which brings the clock speed into audio rate.
+Output column 1 (cv1 and cv4) run at 1x speed and output column2 (cv2 and cv4) run at 4x speed for interesting rhythmic patterns.
+Push button 1 to toggle between internal and external clock source.
+Push button 2 to toggle between gate and trigger mode.

-    knob_1: master clock speed, rate of voltage change
+    knob_1: internal clock speed
     knob_2: probability threshold
     button_1: toggle internal / external clock source
     button_2: toggle gate/trigger mode